sguzunov/docs/docs/developers/01_configuration/05_themes/themes-config.md

 ![Loading animation](../../../images/themes/custom-window-loader.png)

+*If you need a loader without the Glue42 logo, you can use [this sample neutral loader](https://enterprise.glue42.com/upload/neutral-loader-xaml.zip).*

 ### Tabs

 The theme properties for individual tab windows are located under the `"tabs"` key in the `themes.json` file.